Submission deadline March 24, 2024. Do not submit prior to January 2024. Early received submissions will be deleted unread.

-2. The story must make a reference to Flint, Michigan, AND a non-human character named Winona.
-Whether it is the setting of the story, part of the backstory for a character, or a passing reference, the city of Flint and Winona should have some importance to the story.
+2. The story must make a reference to Dungeons & Dragons (including its iconic dice!).
+Whether it is the setting of the story, part of the backstory for a character, or a passing reference, Dungeons & Dragons and Kai should have some importance to the story.

 We will be editing the stories, but we will not make any changes without first discussing them with you, the writer.
 We’re writers, too, and we know what it’s like to have our stories altered without our consent.
 We won’t do that to you.

 Having said that, however, we will try our best to make each of the stories in this anthology the best they can be.
 So, if we give you notes, we’d appreciate it if you’d consider them carefully.

 We’re not saying you have to agree with us (We’ve had plenty of writers argue with us, and sometimes, we see their point and concede the edit).
 Just that you listen.

 The cover art for Jessica’s Recurring Nightmares will be handled by the talented Steve Bejma

 The subject line should read Submission: Kai’s Recurring Nightmares.